-Our cell phones are easily the most utilized mobile devices in our possession.
-They are deeply embedded in our everyday life and activities.
-With countless social, personal, and business functions built into our habits and routines, they have become indispensable.
+Cell phones are easily the most utilized mobile devices in our possession.
+They are deeply embedded in our everyday lives and activities, and with countless social, personal, and business functions built into our habits and routines, they have become indispensable.

 We have been conditioned to concentrate our cyber efforts directed towards computer security or specific applications such as email.
 Cell phone security is usually relegated to the bottom problem step in the ladder of issues to secure.
-We assume that Apple and Google will protect us and would not allow anything bad to be installed on the mobile devices.
-But those companies could not protect us from our own actions that compromise the security of our mobile devices.
+We assume that Apple and Google will protect us and not allow anything bad to be installed on mobile devices.
+However, those companies could not protect us from our actions that compromise the security of our mobile devices.

 Threats to Watch Out For